Connect + Collect

 - A new gallery space at 2519 N. Charles Street

 The Connect + Collect Speaker series included four lectures in 2019 and has resumed during Covid-19 closures on Zoom.

-Archived images, text, and audio from each discussion is included below.
-Check BmoreArt’s Vimeo page for previous lectures here.
+Archived images, text, and audio from each discussion is included from BmoreArt’s Vimeo page.